 URL hijacking

-URL hijacking, often known as ‘typosquatting,’ occurs when a fraudster purchases a URL identical to a legal retailer’s.
+URL hijacking is also a different type of scam in affiliate marketing, often known as ‘typosquatting,’ which occurs when a fraudster purchases a URL identical to a legal retailer’s.
 The scammer then leads traffic to the bogus website to collect affiliate commissions.

 The hacker will easily integrate affiliate links and data into their reroute process to benefit from that perception.

-For example, if you misspell a letter or phrase in the URL of a reputable brand, you may unknowingly be led to the fraudster’s site.
+For example, if a customer misspells a letter or phrase in the URL of a reputable brand, they may unknowingly be led to the fraudster’s site.

 The fraudster may even clone the essential elements of the original site and use them in a series of descending scams, charging the advertiser an undeserved fee while installing harmful software.